The Factory Secret Behind Your Gummy Vitamin Discount

 • Testing Shortcuts: Skipping or minimizing crucial identity, potency, or heavy metals tests.

-• Shelf-Life Stretching: Selling product that's too close to its expiration date, where potency and freshness are compromised.
+• Shelf-Life Stretching: Selling product too close to its expiration date, where potency and freshness are compromised.

 How to Shop Like a Manufacturing Pro

 1. Ask "Why?": Look for context.
 Is the sale for a holiday, a packaging change, or a new product launch?
-Transparent brands often explain the "why."
+Transparent brands explain the "why."

 2. Demand Proof: Prioritize brands that provide access to a Certificate of Analysis (CoA).
 This document, from a third-party lab, proves what's in the bottle and that it's pure.